PT900/intern_proj/README.md

 ## Noted
 1. This is a WIP.
 Please don't expect too much. 🙏
-2. The C code is my old code.
-Please don't use it.
-3. This script only generates the web_rest part command in LRE.
+2. This script only generates the web_rest part command in LRE.
 Not all of the script.

 ## Requirements
 1. Python (3.x.x ++)